menandmice/micetro_docs/guides/implementation/external_auth.rst

           :width: 60%
           :align: center

-It is also possible to enable it via an API call to SetSystemSettings with a system setting named enableExternalAuthentication and value of 1.
+It is also possible to enable it via an API call to SetSystemSettings with a system setting named enableExternalAuthentication and a value of 1.

-This will enable the SSO login in the web.
+This will enable the SSO login on the web.

-6. Turn off default login form (optional)
+6. Turn off the default login form (optional)

    If you only want to offer users SSO/MFA login, you can disable the default web app login form.